-Election 2016 has proven to be toxic and entertaining -- a lot like an episode of Jersey Shore, punctuated by character attacks, blatant lying, excitable wiggling, and mysterious sniffing -- but the circus is almost over.
+Election 2016 has been toxic and entertaining -- a lot like an episode of Jersey Shore, punctuated by character attacks, blatant lying, and mysterious sniffing.
+But the circus is over.
 Hillary Clinton and Donald Trump debated for the final time last night.
-Below, with the November 8 Election Day fast-approaching, we put together a quick guide detailing what happened during the candidates' face-offs, and how to rewatch them.
+Below, with Election Day fast-approaching, we put together a brief guide detailing what happened during the candidates' face-offs, and how you can rewatch them.

 Held September 26, at Hofstra University, in Hempstead, New York.
 NBC Nightly News anchor Lester Holt moderated.

 Highlights: Clinton defended her stamina, said Trump's political activity sprang from a racist lie, and shimmied.
 Trump bragged about his temperament, said Clinton had been fighting ISIS her whole adult life, and sniffed.
 (Saturday Night Live was the real winner.)

 Held October 4, at Longwood University, in Farmville, Virginia.
 CBS News correspondent Elaine Quijano moderated.